-The Duodenal Switch is also known sometimes as Bilio-Pancreatic Diversion with Duodenal Switch.
-This weight loss surgery is very effective for morbidly obese (super high BMI) bariatric patients because it uses the tools of restriction as well as malabsorption.
+The Duodenal Switch is also known sometimes as Bilio-Pancreatic Diversion with Duodenal Switch (BPD/DS) and its variation SADI/S. This weight loss surgery is very effective for morbidly obese (super high BMI) bariatric patients because it uses the tools of restriction as well as malabsorption.
 This is achieved by altering the gastrointestinal tract.

 A duodenal switch procedure involves the removal of a portion of the stomach, and the left “sleeve”-like stomach is attached to the final section of the small intestine.
 Patients can anticipate the possibility of experiencing a 60 to 80 percent total weight loss following this duodenal switch surgery.

 Nicola Scorpinaro, an Italian physician, is credited with founding the Biliopancreatic Diversion procedure more than forty years ago.
 Dr. Douglass Hess perfected the method in 1989 to reduce many of the complications associated with the version created by Scopinaro.
 It was in 2006 that duodenal switch surgery gained approval to be performed within the United States.

 Procedure Cost Comparison

 This bariatric procedure can cost between $20,000 and $30,000 within the United States and other parts of the world.
 These costs are significantly lower at surgery centers in Mexico such as Mexico Bariatric Center.
 The cost for a duodenal switch can be as little as $6,700 with us.
 Contact a member of our staff today to find out exact pricing for this procedure.